-19 This socioeconomics section outlines the basic attributes of population and economic also the county that makes up the Las Vegas/Henderson/Paradise Metropolitan
+This socioeconomics section outlines the basic attributes of population and economic activity within the ROI for Nellis AFB and vicinity.
+The ROI is Clark County, which is also the county that makes up the Las Vegas/Henderson/Paradise Metropolitan Statistical Area.